eventEmitter/ee-soa-transport-rewrite/Readme.md

         , set:  function(key, value){}
     }

-Different caches are alway injected into the loaders which makes them inherently testable.
+Different caches are always injected into the loaders which makes them inherently testable.